Configuration

 NativePHP uses sensible defaults and makes several assumptions based on default installations for tools required to build and run apps from your computer.

-You can override these defaults by editing the nativephp.php config file in your Laravel project or changing environment variables.
+You can override these defaults by editing the nativephp.php config file in your Laravel project, and in many case simply by changing environment variables.

 Copied!